sergds/d1-riscv-arch-image-builder/README.md

 # Problems
 ## 06.04.2022
 - no WiFi!
-- When creating the `boot.scr` for some unkown reason the variables (like `${kernel_addr_r}`) get replaced with nothing, which renders the script useless.
+- When creating the `boot.scr` for some unkown reason the variables (like `${kernel_addr_r}`) are replaced with nothing, which renders the script useless.
-    - solution: hardcoding, not nice but does the job
+    - solution: hardcoding addresses, not nice but does the job
-- No HDMI (though, i'm unsure about the state of HDMI support)
+- No HDMI (though, i'm unsure about the state of HDMI support in general)